-Center for Advancing Women in Economics (AWE)
+Women in Economics logo

-Our mission is to champion diversity in the field of economics by mentoring, connecting and promoting the high-quality research of women.*
+Our mission is to champion diverse perspectives in economic research and policymaking by mentoring and connecting women1 and promoting their high-quality research.

 *The term “women” as used by the Center for Advancing Women in Economics is intended to include anyone identifying as a woman or as nonbinary.